 How does the Alaska Housing Grant work?
 It’s a state‑funded program run by the Alaska Housing Finance Corporation that awards competitive grants, federal tax credits and zero‑interest federal loans to develop, rehabilitate, or preserve affordable rental units for low‑ and moderate‑income families and seniors.

-Funding flows from the HOME Investment Partnerships Program, Low‑Income Housing Tax Credit, National Housing Trust Fund, and the Senior Citizens Housing Development Fund, each imposing income limits that target households at or below 80 % of area median income and, for senior‑specific awards, residents aged 55 or 62 plus.
+Funding flows from the HOME Investment Partnerships Program, Low‑Income Housing Tax Credit, National Housing Trust Fund, and the Senior Citizens Housing Development Fund, each imposing income limits that target households at or below 80 % of the area median income and, for senior‑specific awards, residents aged 55 or 62 plus.

-The grant accepts a wide range of sponsors— for‑profit developers, nonprofits, regional housing authorities, local governments, tribal entities, and public housing agencies—allowing both new construction and renovation of existing properties.
+The grant accepts a wide range of sponsors— for‑profit developers, nonprofits, regional housing authorities, local governments, tribal entities, and public housing agencies, allowing both new construction and renovation of existing properties.

 Applicants must first file an Intent to Apply by the posted Alaska local‑time deadline (e.g., 5 p.m.).